isogeo/doc-admin/Help/en/releases_notes/README.md

 | Isogeo deployment | 99.45%        | 48 hrs.
 (24 2-hour deployments) | 12hrs.                         |
 | Isogeo unforeseen   | 99.60%        | 35 hrs.                         | 8.75 hrs.                       |

-The service's overall availability rate is currently 99%.
+The service&apos;s overall availability rate is currently 99%.

 Organizations are notified beforehand of all unscheduled maintenance operations at least one day in advance.

 Maintenance operations are scheduled for updating the "tool" website and updating the executable installed by the organization.

-The "tool" site update is invisible to the solution's users.
+The "tool" site update is invisible to the solution&apos;s users.
 It does not require any action by the organization.

 Only executable updates may require action by the organization.
 Isogeo sends an e-mail one week prior to the scheduled maintenance operation if any manual intervention will be required.